 Heat Cables: Should I Put Them On My Home?

 The primary purpose of heat cables/heat tape is to prevent ice dams and create the opportunity to drain melting snow away from the home.
-Heat cables are an electric heating chord typically installed along the edge of a roofline and through the gutter.
+Heat cables are an electric heating cord typically installed along the edge of a roofline and through the gutter.

 Heat cables can certainly help a home that struggles with ice dams.
 However, most of the time heat cable should be viewed as a band-aid or short term solution.